IBSE-IITM/HumanGenomeGraphs/genome_graph_structural_analysis/README.md

 3) Move the karyotype file describing the chromosomes into ```datasets/input_files/```.
 The current directory contains the karyotype file for human reference genome GRCH38.

+4) Optionally the parameters of the analysis (like the bin_width for subgraph creation, node_cutoff for invariance etc.) can also be altered in ```config/config.yaml```.

-4) Activate the ```structure_gg``` conda environment.
+5) Activate the ```structure_gg``` conda environment.
 ```
 conda activate structure_gg
 ```

-5) Perform a Snakemake dry run to ensure that the workflow works.
+6) Perform a Snakemake dry run to ensure that the workflow works.
 ```
 snakemake -npr
 ```

-6) Once the dry run has run successfully, the structural analysis can be started with the command below:
+7) Once the dry run has run successfully, the structural analysis can be started with the command below:
 ```
 snakemake --cores [integer]--jobs [integer] -p -r
 ```